-Unless you’re from another European country, then you will need a power adapter.
+Unless you’re from another European country, then you’ll need a power adapter.
 This is simply an essential item when considering what to pack for a holiday in Spain.

 The power outlets in Spain use 220 V, 50 HZ and Type F prongs.

-If you’re going on a 3 day trip to Barcelona or elsewhere, you need an adapter.
+If you’re going on a 3 day trip to Barcelona or elsewhere, you need a power adapter.

 Otherwise, your phone and laptop will soon run out of battery!

 As well as a power adapter, I also recommend including a portable charger on your Spain packing list.